By CVO Staff

-Though its main campus is located in Cheney, Eastern Washington University has regional locations throughout the state, including in Spokane, Everett, and Vancouver.
-The university was founded in 1882 and currently offers more than 100 different degree programs.
+Eastern Washington University is in Cheney but has regional locations all around the state.
+Founded in 1882, it offers more than 100 degree programs.
 These include 55 grad programs, 10 master’s programs, and seven graduate certificates.
-Eastern Washington University has thrice been included among the 201 Best Colleges for the Real World, while Consumers Digest ranked it as one of the “Top 50 Best Value” schools in the country.
+Eastern Washington University has placed in the 201 Best Colleges for the Real World three times.
+Consumers Digest ranked it as one of the “Top 50 Best Value” schools in the country.

 3. The Evergreen State College